 Even if you have just begun to study the functions of the ingredients that compose the skin care products, you have probably heard a lot about the wrinkle-reducing and acne-battling benefits of retinol.
 Lots of dermatologists confirm the impressive results of products with retinol in the stimulation of collagen production, improving skin texture, and diminishing dark spots.

-So , and how best to apply it?
+So what is retinol used for in skin care, and how best to apply it?

 Let’s dig deeper and see how works retinol in cosmetics.